OfirGoren/DeliveryApp/README.md

 * See your entire order history.

 ### Curier side:
-* Open Google Map Navigation With the route to the pickup address and destination address at the touch of a button
+* Open Google Map Navigation or Waze With the route to the pickup address and destination address at the touch of a button
 * Option to call the customer quickly and efficiently

 ## Screenshots: